-NOTE: B17-HP-Disregard any arrow on the housing; it is not used.
+HT200-Disregard any arrow on the housing; it is not needed.

-From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess sealant (Figure 2).
-S650, ST650-Align the arrow on the flange of the housing to point forward toward the bow.
+ST850-Align the arrow on the flange of the housing to point forward toward the bow.
 If the sensor is not installed on the centerline, angle the housing slightly toward the centerline to align it with the water flow.

-- From inside the hull, slide the washer onto the housing.
-Aluminum hull less than 6mm (1/4") thick-Use an additional rubbery, fiberglass, or plastic washer.
+- 2. From inside the hull, slide the washer onto the housing.
+Aluminum hull less than 6 mm (1/4") thick-Use an additional rubbery, fiberglass, or plastic washer.
 Never use wood since it will swell, possibly fracturing the plastic housing.
 Never use bronze since electrolytic corrosion will occur. - 3.
 Screw the hull nut in place.

-S650, ST650-Be sure the notch on the upper rim of the housing and the corresponding arrow on the flange are still pointing forward toward the bow.
+ST850-Be sure the notch on the upper rim of the housing and the corresponding arrow on the flange are still pointing forward toward the bow.

-Plastic housing-Do not clamp tightly on the wrench flats, causing the housing to fracture.
+Plastic housing-Do not clamp tightly on the wrench flats, possibly causing the housing to fracture.

 Plastic hull nut-Hand tighten only.
 Do not over tighten.
 Metal hull nut-Tighten with slip-joint pliers.

 Cored fiberglass hull-Do not over tighten, crushing the hull.
 Wood hull-Allow the wood to swell before tightening the hull nut.

-- 4. Remove any excess sealant on the outside of the hull to ensure smooth water flow under the sensor. - All the O-rings must be intact and well lubricated to make a watertight seal.
-After the sealant cures, inspect the O-rings on the valve assembly (replace if necessary) and lubricate them with the silicone lubricant supplied (Figure 3). - 6.
-Slide the valve assembly into the housing being sure to engage the key in the notch.
-Be careful not to rotate the housing and disturb the sealant.
-Screw the cap nut in place.
-Hand tighten only.
+- 4. Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the sensor. - 5.
+All the O-rings must be intact and well lubricated to make a watertight seal.
+After the marine sealant cures, inspect the O-rings on the valve assembly (replace if necessary) and lubricate them with the silicone lubricant supplied (Figure 3). - 6.
+Slide the valve assembly into the housing.
+Seat it into place with a pushing twisting motion until the key fits into the notch.
+Screw the CAP nut in place and hand tighten only.
 Do not over tighten. - 7.
-Attach one pull ring to the insert.
-Similarly, attach a pull ring to the blanking plug. - 8.
+Slide the insert nut along the cable until it rests on the top of the insert.
+Attach the pull ring to the insert, capturing the insert nut. - 8.
 All the O-rings must be intact and well lubricated to make a watertight seal.
-Inspect the O-rings on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied. - Slide the insert into the housing.
-Seat it into place with a pushing twisting motion until the keys fit into the notches.
+Inspect the O-rings on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied. - 9.
+Slide the insert into the housing.
+Seat it into place with a pushing twisting motion until the key fits into the notch.
 Be careful not to rotate the housing and disturb the sealant.
+Screw the INSERT nut in place and hand tighten only.
+Do not over tighten.